-For wiping up, just hot water will do along with a daily clean with a stone cleaner that won't leave a film.
+For wiping up crumbs and daily spills, just hot water will do along with a daily clean with a stone cleaner that won't leave a film.

-If you do create a real mess, then washing with soap and water a couple times will get the job done.
+If you do create a real mess, then washing with soap and water a couple of times will go a long way toward sanitizing marble.

-A more potent disinfectant solution can be mixed using hydrogen peroxide or bleach, but you're rolling the dice using these chemicals on marble.
+A more potent disinfectant solution can be mixed using hydrogen peroxide or bleach (not together though!), but you're rolling the dice using these chemicals on marble.

-Hydrogen peroxide is acidic, so it could etch (dull and/or discolor) your countertops.
-Diluting with water will decrease the risk (and killing properties), but getting the mix right is tricky, so be prepared for etch marks if you experiment.
+Hydrogen peroxide is acidic, so it will etch (dull and/or discolor) your marble countertops.
+Diluting with water will decrease the risk of etching (and germ-killing properties), but getting the mix right is tricky, so be prepared for etch marks if you experiment.

-For regular everyday cleaning I recommend this Granite & Marble Spray Cleaner .
-Cleaning with this spray will work as well as soapy water to remove the majority of pathogens, but without any soap scum build-up to dull the surface.
+Cleaning with this spray will work just as well as soapy water to remove the majority of pathogens to sanitize marble but without any soap scum build-up to dull the surface.

-Then, for the meat and poultry or messes that really make you worry, clean repeatedly with soap, or preferably the Mold & Mildew Remover or the Marble-Safe Disinfecting Cleaner as suggested.
+Then, for the meat and poultry or messes that really make you worry, clean repeatedly with soap, or preferably the Mold & Mildew Remover.

 Like all other disinfectant sprays, the above mildew remover must remain on the surface for 10 minutes or so.

-Again... simply wiping/cleaning the surface regularly and thoroughly is, in general, an effective disinfecting technique.
+This minimizes contact and the chance of infection and is, in general, an effective disinfecting technique.

-Using only when specifically needed is apparently the best choice.
+Using antibacterial cleaners and disinfectants only when specifically needed is apparently the best choice.